J.P. Crawford Player Props: Mariners vs. Twins

 J.P.
 Crawford At The Plate

-- Crawford has 80 hits this season and a team-best OBP of .366.

-- Among qualifying hitters in MLB action, his batting average ranks 82nd, his on-base percentage ranks 21st, and he is 109th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 70th in batting average, 21st in on-base percentage, and 109th in slugging.

+- Crawford has picked up a hit in 56 of 89 games this season, with multiple hits 21 times.

-- In 62.5% of his 88 games this season, Crawford has picked up at least one hit.
-He's also had 20 multi-hit games.
+- In 9.0% of his games this season, he has homered, and 2.1% of his trips to the plate.

-- He has homered in eight games this year (9.1%), homering in 2.2% of his plate appearances.

-- In 25.0% of his games this year, Crawford has driven in at least one run.
-In eight of those games (9.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 24.7% of his games this year, Crawford has tallied at least one RBI.
+In eight of those games (9.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.